In the following, advices on implementing a new network importer are given-

 - traffic lights (need references to nodes)

-Some more outrageous programmers may try to optimise the order a bit if the original data is aligned different.
+Some more outrageous programmers may try to optimize the order a bit if the original data is aligned different.
 This may be possible in some cases.

 In the case nodes, edges, and other information are parsed from several files, the import order must be considered.
 Of course, it is also possible to store data in temporary containers.
 Still, this should be avoided as it increases memory consumption, and yes, memory consumption is one of the major problems for the network building process.
 In the case temporary containers are used, they must of course be cleared before returning from importing.